 When to use an EPIRB

-If you accidentally activate your EPIRB, switch it off immediately and notify the rescue coordination centre, Australia as soon as possible on 1800 641 792 to make sure they do not start a search and rescue operation.
+If you accidentally activate your EPIRB, switch it off immediately and notify the Australian Rescue Coordination Centre as soon as possible on 1800 641 792.

 How to activate an EPIRB

 The EPIRB will carry printed instructions on it on how to activate it.
-You should be familiar with those instructions.
+You should be familiar with these instructions.

 To activate the EPIRB: